 GMass automatically saves a distribution list the moment you create it.

-For detailed information on this, click here.
+For detailed information, click here.

-How To Build An Email Group Using GMass’s Build Email List Feature
+How to Build an Email Group Using GMass’s Build Email List Feature

-With GMass’ powerful Build Email List feature, you can easily find the right people and add their ids to your groups.
+With GMass’ powerful Build Email List feature, you can easily find the right people and add their IDs to your groups.

 Let me show you how to use the Build Email List feature in four simple steps: